 Bronchopneumonia is a type of pneumonia, a condition that causes inflammation of the lungs.
-Symptoms can range from mild to severe and may include coughing, breathing difficulties, and fever.
-Causes include bacterial, viral, or fungal chest infections.
+Symptoms may include coughing, breathing difficulties, and fever.

 In this article, we look at what bronchopneumonia is, along with its symptoms, causes, and treatment.
 We also cover prevention.

 The bronchi are the large air passages that connect the windpipe to the lungs.
 These bronchi then split into many tiny air tubes known as bronchioles, which make up the lungs.

 At the end of the bronchioles are tiny air sacs called alveoli where the exchange of oxygen from the lungs and carbon dioxide from the bloodstream takes place.